 - In a cast-iron Dutch oven or other heavy pot with a lid, melt the bacon grease over medium heat.
 Brown the sausage for 10 to 15 minutes, carefully scraping the brown sticky bits off the bottom as it cooks.

-- After about 20 minutes add the pork; brown with the sausage for about 15 minutes.
-Continue to scrap the bottom of the pan.
+- Add the pork and brown it together for 15 minutes.
+Continue to scrape the bottom of the pan.
 Render as much of the fat as possible.

 - Add the chicken to the pork and sausage in the Dutch oven.
-Turn up the heat just a bit as the chicken will start to lose its water.
+Turn up the heat just a bit, as the chicken will start to lose its water.
 Keep stirring.
-After 10 to 15 minutes you should have a nice batch of browned meat and some grease in the pot.
+After 10 to 15 minutes, the meats should be well browned with rendered fat in the pot.

 - After about 15 minutes add the garlic and stir until aromatic-about 2 minutes or so.
 Add about half of the Herb and Spice Blend and some kosher salt, stir it up good.

 - Now you will add the stock.
-Start with just about a cup or so at first and use it to deglaze the bottom.
-Add the parsley and about half the remaining Herb and Spice Blend-save a little to add at the end if you think you need it.
-Now add the remaining stock and bring to a steady simmer for 15 minutes, uncovered.
+Start with about 1 cup to deglaze the bottom.
+Add the parsley and most of the remaining Herb and Spice Blend; reserve a small amount to add at the end if you think you need it.
+Now add the remaining stock and bring to a steady simmer for 10 minutes, uncovered.
+(Maintain 1.75 cups of stock per cup of rice).

-- After 15 minutes add the rice, stir together and return to a full boil before reducing the heat to a simmer.
+- After 10 minutes, add the rice, stir together, and return to a full boil before reducing the heat to a simmer.
 Cover the pot tightly and cook on low for a total of 30 minutes.
-Do not uncover the pot except one time-at the 15 minute mark to stir the jambalaya completely-scrapping off the bottom so it does not scorch; replace the lid to cover tightly.
+Do not uncover the pot except once at the 15-minute mark to stir completely, scraping the bottom to prevent scorching.
+Replace the lid tightly.

 Kristen